Danny-Mousa/feed-reader-RSS/README.md

 ## How i build this project
  I used the first approach from the previous section (`How to build`) with the release number of [3.3.0](https://github.com/jasmine/jasmine/releases/tag/v3.3.0) which is released on  Oct 25, 2018
-## How to run this project :
-   - To run the project directly, please click [here](https://danny-mousa.github.io/feed-reader-RSS/.).
-   - For developers: the project repository is [here](https://github.com/Danny-Mousa/feed-reader-RSS).
-   - Or you can `clone` this repo or `download` it as a `.zip` flie, then open the `index.html` file and you can see the testing results at the page bottom

 ## Additional suite with its spec which i added
 I noticed that it is important to ensure that the feed page we want to be the default loaded feed when first load is occuring, so i added an additional suite which i called `Initial Feed`, and i added the `should be the expected feed which is specified at the first item in the allFeeds array` spec to it.